 Tips on How to Make

-I tend to use dark chocolate that is no more than 80% cocoa otherwise it’s too bitter for me.
-Green & Black’s organic is a really good quality brand and it’s often on special at Woolies.
+I love to use dark chocolate that is no more than 80% cocoa as anything higher is too bitter.
+Green & Black’s organic is an excellent quality brand, and it’s often on special at Woolies.
 I don’t recommend baking chocolate for this as it tastes gross when not in cakes etc.

 To make the chocolate bark, start by grating the chocolate in the Thermomix, then gently melt it and stir in the seeds.
 Spread evenly on a lined baking sheet but not too thinly otherwise it won’t set properly.
 I like to add a scattering of extra seeds on top then a good pinch of sea salt which lifts it to the next level.
 It only takes 20-30 minutes to set in the fridge and then it’s ready to be enjoyed.